 We always strive to help our local communities, especially in times of disaster.
 The Christmas Day bombing that took place in downtown Nashville is just one of many terrible disasters to recently inflict harm on middle Tennessee.

 To help ensure folks get the information they need as quickly as possible, we’ve put together this resource and assistance guide.
-We’ve also included a list of reputable websites where donations can be made - we are working with NewsChannel 5 to provide matching donations to their efforts up to $15,000.
+We’ve also included a list of reputable websites where donations can be made - we worked with NewsChannel 5 to provide matching donations of $15,000.

 Now, more than ever, our community is called to come together and support one another through hard times.
 We still have not heard whether the FBI will declare the bombing an act of terrorism or suicide.
 Should it be deemed an act of terrorism, residents and local businesses affected by the explosion may not receive insurance from their insurance companies.